 White Hat This is where you identify all the data and information that is known and unknown about an issue.
-Black Hat Using black hat thinking, you look at all the bad points of the decision. ----------- --- ----------- --- lust like any other brainstorming situation you need to start by defining your goal.
-In most cases this is going to be the problem or issue that you will be considering as a team.
+Black Hat Using black hat thinking, you look at all the bad points of the decision.

 Red Hat With the red hat, you look at problems using intuition, gut reaction, and emotion.
 Green Hat The Green Hat is for creativity.
 Yellow Hat Use the yellow hat to think positively.
 Blue Hat The Blue Hat is for process control